-A winterization kit installed on the engine will help keeping the cylinder head and oil temperature within limits set by the manufacturer during flight.
+A winterization kit installed on the air cooled engine will help keeping the cylinder head and oil temperature within limits set by the manufacturer during flight.

 Starting an engine can be difficult when temperatures are dropping, it will require more priming (carburetor engines in particular) and therefore increase the change of fire during engine start.
 Those engines lucky to be equipped with fuel injection and a FADEC should start a whole lot easier when temperatures are low.